ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.scenes/README.md

 ## Scenes
 **Scenes** will be created if setting "set on false" are not used.
 Every scene can be configured individually, so you can have **scenes** and **groups** in one instance of adapter.
-The **scene** is just list of states id and values, that these states must have by activation of the scene.
-E.g. we have created on the scene "_scene.allLightInBath_":
+The **scene** is just a list of states id and values, that these states must have by activation of the scene.
+E.g. we have created on the scene `scene.allLightInBath`:

 ```
   scene.allLightInBath